Time Warner Cable, Fox could face off in Dodger sale

 In February 2011, Time Warner Cable announced a 20-year deal with the Los Angeles Lakers to create two new regional sports channels, one in English and the other in Spanish, in a deal estimated at up to $3 billion.
 Fox Sports West has cable TV rights through this season.

-Dodger team owner Frank McCourt has set a April 1 deadline for selecting a final bidder and is required to submit a final bid to the U.S. Bankruptcy Court.
-Under an agreement between McCourt and Fox, the media company retains the right to take a small stake in the winning bid, sources have said.
+Dodger team owner Frank McCourt has set an April 1 deadline for selecting a final bidder and is required to submit a final bid to the U.S. Bankruptcy Court.

-Time Warner Cable declined comment, while Fox, which previously owned the Dodgers, has said it has no desire to be the sole owner of the team.
-CBS and Madison Square Garden also declined comment.

 “I expect to see some movement from media entities in terms of bidding in the next few weeks,” said one source familiar with the bidding.